 Contribute to their business as if it were yours — work focusing on long-term perspectives for the client.

 As I said before, we continuously automate the work of various departments and project teams.
-Not only do we employ 3rd party services but develop our own internal solutions.
+Not only we employ 3rd party services but develop our own internal solutions.
 For example, our Employee Balancing system.
 It helps manage employee occupation — the number of free specialists we have; which employees engaged in certain projects.
 The system minimizes or eliminates the company’s losses from staff on the bench.

 The main ingredient of our business update is that each employee knows our work principles and goals, so they can offer solutions on their level.